Yin Yoga Description + History & 5 Benefits Of Having A Yin Practice

 See course

-Yin yoga is a unique form of yoga that promotes flexibility in areas that are often considered non-malleable, such as the hips, pelvis, and lower spine, by holding postures for several minutes.
+I hope you now have a better understanding of Yin Yoga and its benefits.
+Yin Yoga is a unique form of yoga that promotes flexibility in areas often considered non-malleable, such as the hips, pelvis, and lower spine, by holding postures for several minutes.

 This style of yoga is the opposite of flow-based yoga, which is considered Yang because it works on muscles, while Yin yoga works on connective tissue.
-I hope you now have a better understanding of the Yin yoga definition and what makes this style of yoga unique.

 FAQ about Yin yoga